MEPennyworth/osTicket-Prerequisites/README.md

 Step 11: Open Windows App on MacOs

 - In order to connect to the osTicket-VM on Azure using MacOS, the user need to preinstall Windows App on the system, formerly known as Remote Desktop
-- On Windows App, click on the (+) icon and Add PC
+- On Windows App, click on the (+) icon and select "Add PC" to open the "Add PC" dialogue box.

 <br />